habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 Wakame-vdc supports various virtualization technologies (KVM, OpenVZ, LXC, etc.)  and methods of packaging (tar, gzip, etc.), and the details for doing the above steps depends on which are chosen.
-Below we will explain the steps assuming OpenVZ virtualization and tarz packaging.
+Below we will explain the steps assuming OpenVZ virtualization and gz packaging.
 The steps for other combinations are similar, but differ in crucial ways that will be documented later.